 Face Shape: Heart

 "A straight across, blunt-style is best for a heart-shaped face,” recommends Scarlett.
 Don’t be afraid to go bold—a strong chin and cheekbones balances the hairstyle, as Rashida Jones demonstrates.

 Face Shape: Square

-Embrace the curtain bang.
-“A center-parted, softly feathered ‘Bardot’ bang is most suitable for square-shaped faces,” explains Scarlett.
-Alexa Chung’s now-iconic soft bangs should be at the top of your Pinterest board.
+Embrace the curtains.
+"A centre-parted, softly feathered ‘Bardot’ bang is most suitable for square-shaped faces,” explains Scarlett.
+Alexa Chung’s now-iconic soft fringe should be at the top of your Pinterest board.

 If You Have a Small Forehead

-Yes, you can get bangs!
-“For smaller foreheads, recommend that the bangs start further back on the hairline to give the illusion of a larger forehead,” explains Scarlett.
-Hannah Simone's fringe is a perfect example; her blunt style is set slightly past her hairline to allow for a little extra length.
+Yes, you can get a fringe!
+"For smaller foreheads, I recommend that the bangs start further back on the hairline to give the illusion of a larger forehead,” explains Scarlett.
+Hannah Simone's style is a perfect example; her blunt cut is set slightly past her hairline to allow for a little extra length.

 Hair dryers are one of the world's great inventions, but they can be unwieldy.
-This smaller-than-average dryer makes it easier to target bangs.
+This smaller-than-average dryer makes it easier to target fringes.